Sarah Trone Garriott

-Sarah Trone Garriott is an American politician and minister serving as a member of the Iowa Senate from the 14th district.
-Elected in November 2020, she assumed office on January 11, 2021.
-She is a member of the Democratic Party.
-On May 5, 2025, she announced her candidacy for United States House of Representatives in Iowa's 3rd congressional district.
+Sarah Trone Garriott is an American politician and minister serving as a member of the Iowa Senate from the 14th district since 2021.
+A member of the Democratic Party, she represents part of Dallas County in the Des Moines area and served previously as Senate minority whip.
+She is the Democratic nominee in the 2026 election in Iowa's 3rd congressional district.

 Early life and education

 Garriott was born in Minneapolis.
 She earned a Bachelor of Arts degree in history from the College of St. Scholastica, a Master of Theological Studies from the Harvard Divinity School, and a Master of Divinity from the Lutheran School of Theology at Chicago.
 After earning her undergraduate degree, Garriot worked as a volunteer with AmeriCorps VISTA in New Mexico.

-Career
+Ministry career

+Garriott is ordained in the Evangelical Lutheran Church in America (ELCA).
 In 2004 and 2005, Garriott was a chaplain at the Thomas Jefferson University Hospital in Philadelphia.
 From 2005 to 2008, she was a chaplain at Lurie Children's Hospital in Chicago.
-She later worked as a pastor at Lutheran churches in Bergton, Virginia and Clive, Iowa.
+She later worked as a pastor at Lutheran churches in Bergton, Virginia, and Clive, Iowa.
 Since 2017, Garriott works as the coordinator of interfaith engagement at the Des Moines Area Religious Council.
-Garriott was elected to the Iowa Senate in November 2020 and assumed office on January 11, 2021.
-Garriott is the ranking member of the Senate Health and Human Services Committee.